All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org.

 An image of Victory writing on a shield separates the accounts of the two campaigns Trajan waged against the Dacians.
 This image influenced many Baroque funerary monuments, including that from which the icon of this website was developed.

 In 1589 Pope Sixtus V placed on the top of the column a statue portraying St. Peter, thus giving the ancient monument a Christian purpose, similar to what he did at Colonna Antonina.
 As a matter of fact Trajan, unlike the other Roman emperors before Constantine, was no longer regarded as a cruel persecutor of Christians, at least since the XIVth century.
 According to an account mentioned by Dante, Pope Gregory the Great prayed for the Emperor's soul.
-Trajan was resurrected, was baptized by the Pope and was therefore able to access Purgatory where Dante met him.
+Trajan was resurrected, was baptized by the Pope and was therefore admitted to Paradise where Dante met him.

 A night view of a relief showing the subjugation of a Dacian tribe.
 The artificial light emphasizes the decoration of the shields